ArchiveBox/ArchiveBox/README.md

 You don't need to install every dependency to use ArchiveBox.
 ArchiveBox will automatically disable extractors that rely on dependencies that aren't installed, based on what is configured and available in your `$PATH`.

-*If using Docker, you don't have to install any of these manually, all dependencies are set up properly out-of-the-box*.

-However, if you prefer not using Docker, you *can* install ArchiveBox and its dependencies using your [system package manager](https://github.com/ArchiveBox/ArchiveBox/wiki/Install) or `pip` directly on any Linux/macOS system.
-Just make sure to keep the dependencies up-to-date and check that ArchiveBox isn't reporting any incompatibility with the versions you install.
+If not using Docker, make sure to keep the dependencies up-to-date yourself and check that ArchiveBox isn't reporting any incompatibility with the versions you install.

 ```bash
 # install python3 and archivebox with your system package manager